magento/architecture/design-documents/service-isolation/inter-service-communication.md

 More details [here](distributed-auth.md)

 #### Front node
-Front node is a Magento installation with Framework and Webapi/GraphQl modules.
+Front node is a Magento installation with Framework, *Api, *Proxy and *Webapi/*GraphQl modules.
 It will handle actual authentication and authorization of incoming requests and pass the auth info to remote services as well as accepting requests from clients (frontend, 3rd party systems).